-What is a RF ringer?
-What is a radio frequency isolator?
+What is RF Circulator & What is RF isolator?

 The RF circulator is a branch transmission system with non reciprocal characteristics.
 The ferrite RF circulator is composed of a Y-shaped center structure, as shown in the figure.
 It is composed of three branch lines symmetrically distributed at an angle of 120 ° to each other.
 When the external magnetic field is zero, the ferrite is not magnetized, so the magnetism in all directions is the same.
 When the signal is input from terminal 1, a magnetic field as shown in the spin magnetic characteristic diagram will be excited on the ferrite junction, and the signal will be transmitted to output from terminal 2.
 Similarly, the signal input from terminal 2 will be transmitted to terminal 3, and the signal input from terminal 3 will be transmitted to terminal 1.
 Due to its function of signal cyclic transmission, it is called an RF circulator.